MicrosoftDocs/connected-spaces/articles/faq.md

 ## I don't have the Connected Store Admin role.
 How can I view a gateway in the mobile app?

 To use the mobile app, you must have the **Connected Store Admin** role.
 If you sign in by using the **Connected Store Viewers** role, you can view the list of stores, but you can't view any gateways in those stores.
-[Learn how to assign a user role](admin-user-accounts.md).

 ## How do I use my existing Azure Active Directory tenant to sign up for Connected Spaces?